 An active and involved community member, currently serves on the Greenbush Youth Soccer Club Board of Directors and the Greenbush YMCA Board of Advisors.
 He has served on the Capital District YMCA Board of Directors and was Board Chair of the Troy YMCA from 2014-2016.
 He was a member of The College of Saint Rose Board of Associates and the Huether School of Business Advisory Board.

-Ryan graduated from The College of Saint Rose with a major in public communications.
-He resides in East Greenbush, N.Y. with his wife, Sandra and three children, Sydney, Anthony, and Eva.
+Ryan graduated from The College of Saint Rose with a major in public communications in 2003.
+He resides in East Greenbush, N.Y. with his wife, Sandra and their three children.

 Shelby Schneider is the Deputy Director of the New York State Economic Development Council.
 Schneider has over twenty-years of experience working in economic development in Saratoga County.
 In her most recent role, she served as the President and CEO of the Saratoga County Prosperity Partnership leading critical economic and workforce development initiatives across the public and private sectors, driving economic success for residents, businesses and government in Saratoga County, New York.

 Over her career she has had the opportunity to work on transformational economic development projects such as the development of the Luther Forest Technology Campus, and the attraction of AMD, which later became GLOBALFOUNDRIES Fab 8.
 She also served as Empire Zone Coordinator, administering incentive programs on behalf of Saratoga County.